zxc916684603/ecs/intl.en-US/User Guide/Instances/Create an instance/Create an EBM instance.md

     -   2012 R2 Data Center Edition 64-bit English Edition
  |

 -   **Storage**: EBM instances support up to 16 data disks.
-You can add a data disk here, or you can [add a disk](intl.en-US/User Guide/Cloud disks/Create a cloud disk.md#) after the instance has been created, and [mount the data disk](intl.en-US/User Guide/Cloud disks/Attach a cloud disk.md#).
+You can add a data disk during or after instance creation, and then [mount the data disk](reseller.en-US/User Guide/Cloud disks/Attach a cloud disk.md#).
--   **Network**: Supports VPC only.
+-   **Network**: Only VPC is supported.